The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Introduction

-Entropy is a measure for the disorder of a physical system.
+The present work is concerned with the entropy of a black hole.
+Generally speaking, {\em{entropy}} is a measure for the disorder of a physical system.
 There are various notions of entropy, like the entropy in classical statistical mechanics as introduced by Boltzmann and Gibbs, the Shannon and R{\'e}nyi entropies in information theory or the von Neumann entropy for quantum systems.
-Here we focus on the {\em{entanglement entropy}} of a {\em{quasi-free fermionic state}}.
+Here we focus on the {\em{entanglement entropy}}, which quantifies the quantum entanglement of a spatial region with its surrounding (for the general physical and mathematical context see for example~\cite{Rangamani:2016dms}, \cite{hollands-sanders}).
+The entanglement entropy of the {\em{event horizon}} tells us about the quantum entanglement between the interior and exterior regions of the black hole.
+For technical simplicity, we here restrict attention to the simplest mathematical model of a black hole: a {\em{Schwarzschild black hole}} of mass~$M$ (more general black holes will be discussed in the outlook section after~\eqref{endsummary}).
+We consider the {\em{R{\'e}nyi entropy}} functional for a general R{\'e}nyi parameter~$\kappa>0$.
+The case~$\kappa=1$ gives the {\em{von Neumann entropy}} functional.
+We compute the corresponding entanglement entropies for the {\em{quasi-free fermionic state}} describing the {\em{vacuum}} of an observer at infinity.
+More precisely, we consider the quasi-free fermionic Hadamard state which is obtained by frequency splitting for the observer in a rest frame in Schwarzschild coordinates, with an {\em{ultraviolet regularization}} on a length scale~$\varepsilon$.
 In a more physical language, we consider a free Fermi gas formed of non-interacting one-particle Dirac states.
 Based on formulas derived in~\cite{helling-leschke-spitzer, leschke-sobolev-spitzer} (for more details see the preliminaries in Section~\ref{secentquasi}), the entanglement entropy can be expressed in terms of the reduced one-particle density operator.
-We choose this one-particle density operator as the regularized projection operator to all negative-frequency solutions of the Dirac equation in the exterior Schwarzschild geometry (where frequency splitting refers to the Schwarzschild time of an observer at rest).
+We choose this one-particle density operator as the regularized projection operator to all negative-frequency solutions of the Dirac equation in the exterior Schwarzschild geometry (where ``frequency'' refers to the Schwarzschild time of an observer at rest).
 Making use of the integral representation of the Dirac propagator in~\cite{tkerr} and employing techniques developed in~\cite{leschke-sobolev-spitzer, widom1, sobolev-schatten, sobolev-functions, sobolev-pseudo}, it becomes possible to compute the entanglement entropy on the black hole horizon explicitly.
+We find that, up to a prefactor which depends on~$\varepsilon M$, this entanglement entropy is given by the number of occupied angular momentum modes, making it possible to reduce the computation of the entanglement entropy to counting the number of occupied one-particle states.
+A similar result is obtained for the {\em{R{\'e}nyi entropies}} with R{\'e}nyi index~$\kappa > \frac{2}{3}$.